Hello and welcome to the podcast of the Road Seaters episode 1258 for Tuesday the 23rd of September 2025.

 Right.

-Stephen Pinker and other and some other people they were so eager to go and say and say basically, no, I'm not part of the I'm not part of that of MAGA, basically.
+Steven Pinker, because Steven Pinker and other and some other people, they were so eager to go and say and say basically, no, I'm not part of the, I'm not part of that, of MAGA, basically.

-That was they were so much into the both sides' argument that they didn't even have some time to look at whatever's going to happen.
+They were so much into the both sides argument that they didn't even have some time to look at what was going to happen.

 Also, ask yourself whether there is any reason for Trump to want a very bad critic of his to stop criticizing him.

-I have a chapter called Cancelling It, Instinct in my new book, which tries to explain this human instinct impulse, not restricted to any political faction.
+I have a chapter called Canceling Instinct in my new book, which tries to explain this human impulse, not restricted to any political faction.

-Right, it is not restricted to every political faction, but the very fact that this is being presented as a both sides issue is uh is mistaken to say the least.
+It is not restricted to every political faction, but the very fact that this is being presented as a both sides issue is mistaken, to say the least.

 Another stinker from Pinker, I would say.

-Well, I mean uh Brett Weinstein says, Seems like all the free speech warriors have forgotten how free speech works.
+Well, I mean, Brett Weinstein says, seems like all the free speech warriors have forgotten how free speech works.

 And I told him basically, sorry, he has forgotten how freedom of association works.